rafewenger/cse2122/lecture/stl-sort-search.markdown

 Function min_element can also be applied to an STL vector or list.
 We pass min_element v.begin() and v.end() where v.begin()
-is an iterator marking the beginning of the list and v.end() is an iterator marking the end of the list.
+is an iterator marking the beginning of the vector and v.end() is an iterator marking the end of the vector.
 {% highlight cpp %}
 #include <iostream>
 #include <algorithm>  // STL algorithms are contained in file algorithm.